mrakodol/Laravel-5-Bootstrap-3-Starter-Site/readme.md

 If you finished first three steps, now you can create database on your database server(MySQL).
 You must create database with utf-8 collation(uft8_general_ci), to install and application work perfectly.
-After that setup ***config/database.php*** default database connection name and database connection.
-If you using MySQL than you do not need change default database connection name, only database connection, put name database, database username and password.
+After that, copy .env.example and rename it as .env and put connection and change default database connection name, only database connection, put name database, database username and password.

 -----
 <a name="step5"></a>